GenericMage/CoinClash/Type-A/Documentation/CCSettlementRouterDocs.md

 - **Restrictions**:
   - Protected by `nonReentrant` and `onlyValidListing`.
   - Skips orders with zero pending amount, invalid pricing, or failed swaps.
-- **Gas Usage Controls**: `maxIterations` limits iteration, dynamic array resizing, try-catch for swaps.
+- **Gas Usage Controls**: `maxIterations` limits iteration, dynamic array resizing, try-catch for swaps and updates.

 ### settleSellOrders(address listingAddress, uint256 maxIterations)
 - **Parameters**: Same as `settleBuyOrders`.
 - **Behavior**: Settles pending sell orders up to `maxIterations` using Uniswap V2 swaps, transferring tokenA to `CCSettlementRouter`, swapping for tokenB, and sending to recipients.
-Tracks `amountSent` (tokenA) and calls `listingContract.update` after successful swaps.
-Uses `amountInReceived` for swaps to handle transfer taxes.
+Tracks `amountSent` (tokenA, using `amountInReceived`) and calls `listingContract.update` after successful swaps.
+Uses try-catch for transfers and swaps, returning decoded error reasons.
 - **Internal Call Flow**:
   - Similar to `settleBuyOrders`, using `pendingSellOrdersView` and `_processSellOrder`.
   - Executes swap via `_executePartialSellSwap`, using `_executeSellETHSwapInternal` (if `tokenOut == address(0)`) or `_executeSellTokenSwap`.